 Within the EU, kratom is a legally controlled substance in Denmark, Latvia, Lithuania, Poland, Romania, Sweden, Switzerland, Ireland and the UK.

-How addictive is kratom?
-How long does it take to get addicted to kratom?
+How addictive is kratom and how long does it take to get addicted to it?

 The use of kratom is likely to lead to habituation and those who use it consistently may experience withdrawal symptoms when they stop.
 There are varying reports on the length of daily use required for physical symptoms to manifest.
 Reports range from one week of daily use to a full month for first signs of physical addiction.
 Individual biological differences and history of addiction both play a significant role.
 Some individuals develop mental and physical addiction more quickly than others.

 Kratom withdrawal is a set of physical and mental drug discontinuation symptoms that begin to develop and increase in strength with prolonged daily use of kratom.
 Typical physical withdrawal symptoms include muscle cramps, pain, difficulty sleeping, insomnia, watery eyes and nose, heat attacks, fever, chills, decreased appetite and diarrhea.
 Typical mental withdrawal symptoms are restlessness, tension, anger, anxiety, agitation and nervousness.
 The severity of kratom withdrawal symptoms depends heavily on the dosage at the time of discontinuation and the length of time kratom was used on a regular basis.

 Kratom withdrawal usually starts within 12 hours after discontinuation of its use and hits its peak within 24-36 hours.
 The length of kratom withdrawal depends on length of usage and daily dose taken.
 Acute kratom withdrawals can last anywhere from 5 to 7 days, with a possible follow up period of psychological adjustment that can last up to several weeks.

 How is kratom withdrawal treated and how can Recovery Centers of America help?